fx-giant/giant-documentations/visual/timeline-chart.md

-# Time Line
+# TimeLine

 ![TimeLine](./images/timeline-chart/timeline.PNG)

-Time Line Chart is a graphical visualisation of a period of time, where the process is ordered chronologically.
+TimeLine Chart is a graphical visualisation of a period of time, where the process is ordered chronologically.
 Since details are displayed graphically, the most important events can be easily seen and are marked from the start to the end.
 This chart is typically used for managing a project's schedule, where it adds transparency and gives the chance in analysing what happened in the past to plan for the future.

 ## Data Binding